 Ohio Safe Routes to School State Network

-From 2005-2012, each state received federal funding specifically for Safe Routes to School projects via the federal transportation legislation SAFTEA-LU.
+From 2005-2012, each state received federal funding specifically for Safe Routes to School projects via the federal transportation legislation SAFETEA-LU.
 Many states still have funds remaining from the Safe Routes to School program; see our State of the States quarterly tracking report to see whether this funding is still available in Ohio.
 To learn more about federal funding for Safe Routes to School, read through the Five Steps to Federal Funding: A Brief Explanation of the Safe Routes to School Program Process.
 You can find additional resources in our national learning network too.

-2013 Funding Round to Open in January 2013: Safe Routes to School applications will be accepted from January 1, 2013 to March 1, 2013 for the next round of funding.
+2014 Funding Round to Open: Safe Routes to School applications will be accepted from January 1, 2014 to March 3, 2013 for the next round of funding.
 Visit the Ohio Safe Routes to School program website for application information.

 Since 2005, 485 projects totaling approximately $48 million have been selected for funding in Ohio.
 To view the complete list of awards, click here.
 To view Ohio's Safe Routes to School radius maps, click here.